Andy4495/TI-RSLK-Example-Sketches/README.md

 [![Arduino Compile Sketches](https://github.com/Andy4495/TI-RSLK-Example-Sketches/actions/workflows/arduino-compile-sketches.yml/badge.svg)](https://github.com/Andy4495/TI-RSLK-Example-Sketches/actions/workflows/arduino-compile-sketches.yml)
 [![Check Markdown Links](https://github.com/Andy4495/TI-RSLK-Example-Sketches/actions/workflows/CheckMarkdownLinks.yml/badge.svg)](https://github.com/Andy4495/TI-RSLK-Example-Sketches/actions/workflows/CheckMarkdownLinks.yml)

-The Texas Instruments Robotics System Learning Kit (TI-RSLK) has a complete online embedded programming course based on it.
-The course uses Code Composer Studio for the development environment.
+The Texas Instruments Robotics System Learning Kit (TI-RSLK) had an online embedded programming course based on it. **As of November 2023, it appears that Texas Instruments is no longer supporting the programming course, and all references to it appear to have been deleted from the ti.com website.**

-A simpler development environment is available by using [Energia][11] and Franklin Cooper's [Energia-RSLK-Library][5] which provides easy to use functions to access the various peripherals that are part of the robot chassis.
+An alternate development environment is available by using [Arduino][18] and Franklin Cooper's [Energia-RSLK-Library][5] which provides easy to use functions to access the various peripherals that are part of the robot chassis.
 Combined with the multitasking capabilities ("Energia-MT", based on [TI-RTOS][12]) and available on the MSP432 processor, a sophisticated robot control sketch can be created.

 This repo contains various example and testing programs that I have created while experimenting with the TI-RSLK.